 Cold Tone

-Unfortunately, illnesses, death in the family or other traumatic events are part of life.
+Unfortunately, illnesses, deaths in the family or other traumatic events are part of life.
 Such events are no excuse for not contacting me within 24 hours of the event and providing documentation.
 If you contact me within 24 hours of the event and provide documentation, a make-up exam will be given.

 Warm Tone